improvedk/improve.dk/source/_posts/powerpad-powerpoint-presenters-view-for-tablets-phones/powerpad-powerpoint-presenters-view-for-tablets-phones.md

 <!-- more -->

 ## Introducing PowerPad

-Seeing [as I've already got my iPad next to me when presenting](http://improve.dk/keeping-track-of-time-while-presenting/) it seems obvious to use that for the presenters view.
+Seeing [as I've already got my iPad next to me when presenting](/keeping-track-of-time-while-presenting/) it seems obvious to use that for the presenters view.
 However, even though I've scoured the app store for solutions, I have yet to find something that doesn't require me to install invasive clients on my computer or suffice with a fixed & lagging UI on the iPad.
-Even worse, most require me to pay up front, meaning I can't perform a meaningful trial.<p>
+Even worse, most require me to pay up front, meaning I can't perform a meaningful trial.

-<p>And so I decided to [do something about it](https://github.com/improvedk/PowerPad).
+And so I decided to [do something about it](https://github.com/improvedk/PowerPad).
 PowerPad is a simple console application that runs on your computer, detects when you run a presentation and automatically provides a "presenters view" served over HTTP.
 The overall goal for PowerPad is to provide a Powerpoint presenters view for tablets & phones.

 presentation_started.png